kasturimitra/countriesOfTheWorld/README.md

 ## Introduction

 The acquired data is a table with facts about the countries in the world.
-These include GDP per capita, population, literacy rate, to name a few.
+This includes GDP per capita, population, literacy rate, to name a few.

 We'll be making visualizations of these, often categorizing them by the pre-defined regions.